decalage2/ViperMonkey/README.md

 **Easy Install**

 1. Install docker.
-2. Run 'docker/dockermonkey.sh MYFILE' to analyze file MYFILE.
+2. Run `docker/dockermonkey.sh MYFILE` to analyze file MYFILE.

 dockermonkey.sh wil automatically pull down a preconfigured docker container, update ViperMonkey to the latest version in the container, and then analyze MYFILE by running ViperMonkey in the